go-siri/Cloudrun-autoscaling/ReadME.md

 ### How to Use This Terraform Code
 1. Prerequisites:

     Google Cloud SDK (gcloud CLI): Make sure it's installed and authenticated (gcloud auth login, gcloud config set project YOUR_PROJECT_ID).

     - Terraform: Install Terraform on your machine.

     - Permissions: Your GCP service account or user needs the following roles:

         - roles/owner (simplest for a demo, but grant specific roles for production):

         - roles/cloudrun.admin

         - roles/iam.serviceAccountUser (to allow Cloud Run to use the default service account)

         - roles/monitoring.dashboardEditor

         - roles/compute.admin (if creating the load generator VM)

         - roles/editor might also work for most.
 2. Steps
-- Initilize Terraform
+    - Initilize Terraform.
             `terraform init`
     - Modify terraform.tfvars and update the value for variables project_id & region to match your project id & region where the resources should be created
-- Review the plan
+    - Review the plan.
             `terraform plan`
     Carefully review the resources to be created
-- Apply the Configuration
+    - Apply the Configuration.
             `terraform apply`
+       (optinal) To avoid the prompt during apply and store output in a file, you can use

-    Optionally to store the output variables values for reference later on redirect the output to a text file `terraform apply -auto-approve > terraform_apply_output.txt`
+            `terraform apply -auto-approve > terraform_apply_output.txt`

 3. After Deployment
     Terraform will output the * *cloud_run_service_url* * and * *monitoring_dashboard_url* *